franciscovillaescusa/CAMELS/docs/source/data_access.rst

 Tiger
 ~~~~~

 A partial copy of the data is located at the Tiger cluster of Princeton University.
-If you need access to GPUs please reach out to us to see if we can provide you an account on Tiger.
+If you need access to the GPUs, please reach out to us to see if we can provide you an account on Tiger.
 ​
 If you already have an account on Tiger, the data is located on: ``/projects/QUIJOTE/CAMELS``.